 Hence, it is always recommended to have a good waterproof bag always on the list of things to carry while traveling to Leh Ladakh.

 2. Do Not Switch ON at Altitude above 10-11K

 Hence, there are chances of HDD Failure at these high altitude regions.
-Specially manufactured, sealed and pressurized disks are needed for reliable high-altitude operation, above 3,000 mtr (10,000 feet).
-So, it is best NOT TO switch ON your laptops or these devices at high mountain passes like Khardung La, Taglang La or high altitude regions like Pangong Tso, Tso Moriri, Tangste, Batal, Hanle etc which are quite above 10,000 feet mark.
+You need specially manufactured, sealed, and pressurized disks for reliable high-altitude operation, above 3,000 meters (10,000 feet).
+So, it is best NOT TO switch ON your laptops or these devices at high mountain passes like Khardung La, Taglang La or high altitude regions like Pangong Tso, Tso Moriri, Tangste, Batal, Hanle, etc. which are quite above 10,000 feet mark.

 If you are carrying the laptops with a Solid State Drives (SSD) you will not face a drive crash though.
 Hence, one more reason to buy the SSD enabled laptop or a MacBook apart from the awesome speed these drives provide us.

 3. Keep them out in the environment before switching ON